 Most of the nose trimmer you’ll see right now don’t have a cord.
 These grooming tools either use a rechargeable battery or a disposable double-A battery.
 Choosing one would depend on your preference.

 In terms of environmental footprint, choosing the double-A route seems to leave a bit more footprint behind.

 But you can address that by buying good rechargeable batteries that can be charged up to a thousand times.

-Rechargeable batteries have the advantage of longer run times because the battery it uses is normally bigger.
-However if it is built-in the trimmer, consider it paperweight once it fails.
+Rechargeable batteries have the advantage of longer run times because the battery it uses usually is bigger.
+However, if it is built-in the trimmer, consider it paperweight once it fails.